3uild-3thos/advanced-rust/Readme.md

 ### Course Structure

 The course will run for a duration of **5 weeks** in total.
-The course is structured as follows:
+The course is split into two parts: Wri

 1. Native Rust Vault
 2. Native Rust Escrow